Philadelphia Eagles

 Joe Pannunzio

-Assistant Special Teams Coordinator
+Assistant Special Teams Coordinator and Director of Team Relationships

 Greg Austin